 The amount you have in your bank account.
 A positive balance is the amount you have.
 A negative balance is amount you owe.
 When it comes to loans the balance is the outstanding amount.
 So a balance of £240 would mean you still have £240 to pay back.
 The balance on a Satsuma loan includes all interest as this is calculated upfront.

-A budget is a plan that you can put together to help you balance how much money you have coming in each month and how much you are paying out as it will show you what money you are left with.
+A budget is a plan that you can put together to help you balance how much money you have coming in each month and how much you are paying out.
+It will then show you what money you have left.
 It can help you understand how much spare cash you have available to spend or whether you are spending too much.
 You can budget on an individual basis to keep track of your personal finances or as a household.

 This is when you agree on a contract basis to receive something of value and pay it back in the future.
 In the world of loans, you are agreeing to receive an amount of money and repay that money plus interest by a certain date, either in one lump sum or a number of instalments.

 A credit check is typically completed by a company every time you apply for credit, whether that is a credit card, loan, mortgage or even a mobile phone contract.

 Companies use the information you provide to look up your credit record, which shows information about your past financial behaviour such as your payment history on other credit and how much credit you currently have.
 They use this to help them make an informed decision about whether they should lend to you.
 It’s worth bearing in mind that your record can vary depending on the credit bureau the lender chooses to use to compete their check.

 Credit reference agency

 These are organisations that hold information such as loan applications, bank accounts and your financial behaviour.
 This information then helps the lenders decide whether or not to lend to you and on what terms.
 Examples of agencies are Experian and Call Credit.